-School Of Physics
+School of Physics

-Director and Professor-James R. Stevenson; Associate Director and Regents' Professor-Charles H. Braden; Regents' Professors-Harold A. Gersch, Earl W. McDaniel, L. David Wyly; Professors-R. Martin Ahrens, James E. Boyd (Emeritus), Harold R. Brewer, Vernon Crawford, Walter P. Ewalt (Emeritus), Martin R. Flannery, Joseph Ford, Ian R. Gatland, Don S. Harmer, Joseph H. Howey (Emeritus), David W. Martin, Eugene T. Patronis, Jr., Edward T. Prosser (Emeritus), Edwin J. Scheibner, Augustus L. Stanford, Edward W. Thomas, Jr., Henry S. Valk, Thomas L. Weatherly, Michael K. Wilkinson (Adjunct), J. Quitman Williams, R. A. Young; Associate Professors-Helmut Biritz, Harry G. Dulaney, Ronald F. Fox, Donald C. O'Shea, James M. Tanner, Oscar B. Wike, LeRoy A. Woodward; Assistant Professors-David

-B. Dusenbery, Nisbet S. Kendrick, Donald A. McClure, Roger M. Wartell, William E. Woolf.
+Director and Professor-James R. Stevenson; Associate Director and Regents' Professor-Charles H. Braden; Regents' Professors-Harold A. Gersch, Earl W. McDaniel, L. David Wyly; Professors-R. Martin Ahrens, James E. Boyd (Emeritus), Harold R. Brewer, Vernon Crawford, Walter P. Ewalt (Emeritus), Martin R. Flannery, Joseph Ford, Ian R. Gatland, Don S. Harmer, David W. Martin, Elliott W. Montroll (Adjunct), Eugene T. Patronis, Jr., Edward T. Prosser (Emeritus), Edwin J. Scheibner, Augustus L. Stanford, Edward W. Thomas, Jr., Henry S. Valk, Thomas L. Weatherly, Michael K. Wilkinson (Adjunct), J. Quitman Williams, R. A. Young; Associate Professors-Helmut Biritz, Harry G. Dulaney, Ronald F. Fox, Nisbet S. Kendrick, Uzi Landman, Donald C. O'Shea, James M. Tanner, Oscar B. Wike (Emeritus), LeRoy A. Woodward, William E. Woolf; Assistant Professors-David B. Dusenbery, William A. Harter, Roger M. Wartell, Richard M. Williamon (Adjunct).

 Physics has been known primarily as a basic science, and fundamental research into the principles of physics continues to occupy the attention of many physicists.
 But the study of physics has also become increasingly important as a basis for fundamental research in interdisciplinary areas such as biophysics and chemical physics and as an applied science in government and industry.
-Furthermore, as society becomes more technically oriented, an education in physics may provide an advantageous pre-professional foundation.
+Furthermore, as society becomes more technically oriented, an education in physics may provide an advantageous preprofessional foundation.

-The School of Physics offers basic service courses to freshmen and sophomores, some advanced service courses for students of engineering, science or mathematics, and advanced work leading to the bachelor's, master's and the doctoral degree in physics.
-The school seeks to provide elective freedom in its undergraduate and graduate degree programs in order to enable students with a wide variety of interests to work out suitable programs of study.
+The School of Physics offers basic service courses to freshmen and sophomores, some advanced service courses for students of engineering, science or mathematics, and advanced work leading to the bachelor's, master's and doctoral degrees in physics.
+The school seeks to provide elective freedom in its undergraduate and graduate degree programs in order to enable students with a wide variety of Interests to work out suitable programs of study.

-In addition to offering courses in the fundamentals of physics the school provides numerous specialized courses at the undergraduate and graduate levels, especially in areas related to the research interests of the faculty.
-Current faculty research interests include acoustics, atomic collisions, cosmic rays, elementary particle theory, many-body theory, molecular physics, nuclear physics, solid-state physics, statistical mechanics, physics instruction and interdisciplinary areas in biophysics and materials science.
+In addition to offering courses in the fundamentals of physics, the school provides numerous specialized courses at the undergraduate and graduate levels, especially in areas related to the research interests of the faculty.
+Current faculty research interests include acoustics, atomic collisions, computer science, elementary particles, many-body theory, molecular physics, nuclear physics, solid-state physics, statistical mechanics, physics instruction and interdisciplinary areas in biophysics and materials science.
 Opportunities exist in these areas, as well as in some other areas by collaboration with faculty members of other departments, for undergraduate and graduate special problems, master's theses and doctoral dissertations.